 Upon finding out about this new details, I told my brother and his friend.
-They both went to their academic adviser and demanded answers, especially since both of them already spent up to 60,000 USD on their tuition (not including food
+They both went to their academic adviser and demanded answers, especially since both of them already spent up to 60,000 USD on their tuition (not including food and living expense).

 This is where it gets tricky...
 Their academic adviser told them that I was lying and according to his reports, a lot graduates actually get into state schools like University of Florida (which is an complete lie!).
 They were relieve, and they told me I did not do my research enough.
 Then, as desperate as they sounded, I sent all of the emails from local and big universities to them and they still didn't believe me.

 However, my brother printed out the emails and gave it to their academic adviser, and he said I rewrote everything those school said to make Full Sail University look bad and that they did not accept Full Sail.
 Then a few months later, while my brother was still attending Full Sail University, he then found out that he did not have enough money to attend.
 He asked the school if he could do weekly payment plans, however they said, he needs to pay 17,000 USD before attending another class within 2 WEEKS!
 I was shocked, especially this type of scams that is running with nothing-to-little regulation upon the federal government.

 They fool most of their students, however, they started posting on their website that credits might not transfer to local state schools or any school for that matter, to avoid lawsuits.